Are You Confident You are Using Right Packing Tape?

 - Does your tape create a strong seal?
 You want your tape to help protect the contents of a shipping carton and to deter thieves who are more likely to target a package with a questionable seal.

-- Does your tape create a tamper evident seal?
-If a thief does gain access to the contents of a shipping carton, you want that fact to be clear when the recipient examines the package, so they can take prompt action to address the situation.
+- Does your tape create a tamper-evident seal?
+If a thief does gain access to the contents of a shipping carton, you want that fact to be clear when the recipient examines the package, so he or she can take prompt action to address the situation.

 - Is your packing process safe?
 How your team seals cartons for shipping is important.
+Using plastic tape usually involves employing a hand-held tape gun.
+These become very heavy with continued use, fatiguing employees and creating the possibility of repetitive stress injury.
 Repetitive motion injuries can result in medical claims and lost productivity.
-Also, the use of electric WAT dispensers that aren’t UL listed can be a risk.

 - Is your tape strong enough to hold up to even the heaviest shipments?
 The failure of any seal on a carton is problematic.
 The failure of a bottom seal can be catastrophic.